 The Streamvale team is open and friendly and makes farm life look easy.
 Visitors can help them out too.
 Whether you’d like to feed, milk, or even cuddle the animals, you are more than welcome to.
 The happy staff is excited to help and guide you.

 There are also tractor rides, pony grooming, and barrel rides, among many other unique activities.
-This farm is usually open during the spring and summer, so be sure to check it out if you’re in the area.
+This farm is usually open during the spring in Ireland as well as the summer, so be sure to check it out if you’re in the area.

 Since this is a working farm, parents will want to call in and check which activities are available as things depend on the weather and farming necessities.